Steve McMahon: Swindon Town

 When he arrived at Swindon Town in November 1994, they had recently been relegated from the Premier League and were battling against a second successive relegation.
 McMahon joined them as they were preparing for a League Cup match with Derby County.
 Caretaker manager Andy Rowland picked the team, and the Town progressed to the next round.
 McMahon took full control for the next game – a league match at Southend – and he picked himself in the starting line-up.
 The Town lost 2–0, and McMahon was sent off.
 His first victory came with a 2–1 scoreline against top-of-the-table Middlesbrough.

 As transfer deadline day approached, rumours were rife that leading goalscorer, Jan Åge Fjørtoft, would be leaving the club – most sources quoting a fee of between £3m and £4m.
 When the day finally came, Fjørtoft was sold for £1.3m – McMahon saying that no other offers were on the table.
 After Fjørtoft left, the goals dried up.
 The Town failed to score in six of the next eight matches, and were relegated to Division Two.
-McMahon was quoted as saying the relegation left him "feeling lower than a snake's belly".

 The Town bounced back the following season, winning the Second Division championship.
 McMahon won three manager of the month awards, and the manager of the year.
 The two top scorers that season were McMahon signings: Wayne Allison, arriving from Bristol City, and Steve Finney, from Manchester City, and the only real problems the Town had were breaking down the opposition's stubborn defence, with most sides playing for a draw.